Surfactant administration in NICU

 Indications and usage

-- Bolus surfactant (beractant) in ventilated infants with meconium aspiration syndrome (MAS) has been found to improve oxygenation in most studies but there are many non-reponders and the effect may be transient.
-Pooled data also suggest a potential reduction in the requirement for extracorporeal membrane oxygenation (ECMO) but no diminution of air leak or ventilator days.
-However, lavage may be the preferred option (see LessMAS trial).
+- Surfactant (Beractant used in trials) administration in ventilated infants with Meconium Aspiration Syndrome (MAS) has been found to improve oxygenation in most studies but there are many non-responders and the effect may be transient.
+Pooled data also suggest a potential reduction in the requirement for Extracorporeal Membrane Oxygenation (ECMO) (2 Trials, 208 infants; RR0.64, 95% CI 0.46, 0.91; NNT 6, 95% CI 3 to 25) but does not affect mortality, air leak or ventilator days.9

 Transient bradycardia or oxygen desaturation may occur.
 If necessary, stop the dosing procedure and initiate hand bagging/Neopuff or increase the pressure from the ventilator.
-Once the infant has stabilized, resume the dosing procedure.
+Once the infant has stabilised, resume the dosing procedure.

 Endotracheal tube blockage and pulmonary haemorrhage are potential complications of surfactant administration.